Mustufain/Innoplexus-Online-Hackathon/README.md

 **pmid: Id for the article

-r**ef_list : pmid of the articles that this article has cited
+**ref_list : pmid of the articles that this article has cited